 Another spiritual activity and a wholesome tradition at the beginning of the year, hatsumode is held at Shinto shrines and even some Buddhist temples.
 The main idea is to show gratitude for the previous year’s good health and success, and pray for their continuation in the year to come.
 Kansai is especially good for hatsumode as it has many historic and prominent shrines, providing the perfect surroundings and atmosphere for the first prayer of the year.

 Do you like snow?
 Do you like beaches?
 Well, if so, we have something for you to check out.
 The Amanohashidate sandbar is located north of Kyoto, which sometimes gets covered in snow during the winter.
 It’s a tough sight to catch as the snow usually melts with the sunrise, but it is absolutely unforgettable!
-You may not be able to catch the phenomenon on a short trip, but don’t worry too much as there are plenty of things to do around the area that’ll make the trip worthwhile anyways.
+You may not be able to catch the phenomenon on a short trip, but don’t worry too much as there are plenty of things to do around the area that’ll make the trip worthwhile anyway.
 In fact, Kono Shrine is a great place for hatsumode!

 10. Winter Food